gardener/gardener/docs/usage/logging.md

 The logging stack is extended to scrape logs from the systemd services of each shoots' nodes and from all Gardener components in the shoot `kube-system` namespace.
 These logs are exposed only to the Gardener operators.

 Also, in the shoot control plane an `event-logger` pod is deployed, which scrapes events from the shoot `kube-system` namespace and shoot `control-plane` namespace in the seed.
 The `event-logger` logs the events to the standard output.
-Then the `fluent-bit` gets these events as container logs and sends them to the Loki in the shoot control plane (similar to how it works for any other control plane component).
+Then the `fluent-bit` gets these events as container logs and sends them to the Vali in the shoot control plane (similar to how it works for any other control plane component).
 ![](images/shoot-node-logging-architecture.png)

 ## How to Access the Logs

-The logs are accessible via Grafana.
+The logs are accessible via Plutono.
 To access them:

-  1. Authenticate via basic auth to gain access to Grafana.
+  1. Authenticate via basic auth to gain access to Plutono.
-  The Grafana URL can be found in the `Logging and Monitoring` section of a cluster in the Gardener Dashboard alongside the credentials.
+  The Plutono URL can be found in the `Logging and Monitoring` section of a cluster in the Gardener Dashboard alongside the credentials.
   The secret containing the credentials is stored in the project namespace following the naming pattern `<shoot-name>.monitoring`.
   For Gardener operators, the credentials are also stored in the control-plane (`shoot--<project-name>--<shoot-name>`) namespace in the `observability-ingress-users-<hash>` secret in the seed.

-  1. Grafana contains several dashboards that aim to facilitate the work of operators and users.
+  1. Plutono contains several dashboards that aim to facilitate the work of operators and users.
   From the `Explore` tab, users and operators have unlimited abilities to extract and manipulate logs.

   > **Note:** Gardener Operators are people part of the Gardener team with operator permissions, not operators of the end-user cluster!